Now that you've booked the Lightboard Maker Space, there are a few things you should do to prepare for recording.

 Do wear solid, darker colors - This makes the writing display more clearly in front of presenters.

-Place any graphics within PowerPoint to the side of your dominant hand for easier annotation.
+Place any graphics to the side of your dominant hand for easier annotation.

-Position talking points in a discreet location on the lower right or left of the slide to maintain visibility of the confidence monitor.
+If using PowerPoint for talking points, position in a discreet location on the lower right or left of the slide to maintain visibility of the confidence monitor.

 - Write on the side of your dominant hand, then step to the side to instruct.
 Don't stand directly behind your writing while instructing if possible.